schrer/movielist/README.md

-# movielist - inject framework showcase
+# movielist - dependency injection showcase

 This is movielist, a web application that provides some endpoints for keeping track of movies.
 It's not really usable, it is just a showcase and testbed for my [dependency injection library](https://github.com/schrer/inject)